yanncarlier/Asimov/README.md

 # openrobotmoney

+Developer Email: yanncarlier@gmail.com

-Open Robot Money it's an integration between hsbc api, blockchain and robots.
+App DescriptionOpen Robot Money it's an integration between hsbc api, blockchain and robots.
 A robot to function has to have assets in the bank account.

-openrobotmoney.org

-yanncarlier@gmail.com